-That best region is, of course, the Okavango Delta, a big basin full of river water that provides sustenance for wildlife all year round.
-Unsurprisingly, the Delta is home to all Big Five species – lion, rhino, leopard, buffalo, and elephant!
-In the eastern area of the Delta and considered the jewel in the Delta’s crown, the Moremi Game Reserve boasts the Big Five too.
+All Big Five species – that’s lion, rhino, leopard, elephant, and buffalo – reside in the country’s most famous safari region.
+That region is, of course, the Okavango Delta, a big basin full of river water that provides sustenance for wildlife all year round.
+Located in the eastern area of the Delta and considered the jewel in the Delta’s crown, the Moremi Game Reserve boasts the Big Five too.

 Other safari areas we sell here are home to the ‘Big Four’.
 The Linyanti region, Chobe National Park, and, during its wet season, The Pans contain all Big Five bar rhino.
 The Central Kalahari Game Reserve has just lion and leopard, but, especially for the seasoned safarists, this area’s spectacular scenery more than makes up for its relative lack of big game!

-Moving to the herbivores, the Delta, Moremi, Linyanti, and Chobe regions have solid numbers of wildebeest, zebra, giraffe, and warthog.
+Focusing on the herbivores, the Delta, Moremi, Linyanti, and Chobe regions have solid numbers of wildebeest, zebra, giraffe, and warthog.
 Known as spiral-horned bovines, as they are related to cattle and have twirly horns, bushbuck, eland, and kudu are also common in these areas.
-There is a great selection of antelopes too, of varying sizes.
+There’s a great selection of antelopes too, of varying sizes.
 From the miniature steenbok, to springbok and gemsbok, to impala, tsessebe, red lechwe, reedbuck, waterbuck, marshbuck, to a couple of species classed as ‘horse-like’, sable and roan, the variety is simply astounding!
 We never tire of spotting and naming these wonderful animals.